 You can find prebiotics in whole grains like barley and oats, as well as in vegetables like onions, garlic, and Jerusalem artichoke.
 Trying out new recipes and discovering different ways to use these foods can make healthy eating fun and long-lasting.

-Natural Food Sources Rich in Prebiotics
+Top Natural Food Sources of Prebiotics

 Nature gives us many tasty foods that have lots of prebiotics.
 You can easily add these foods to your meals by just changing a few items on your shopping list.
 Here are some great sources of prebiotics: